heigh-hoooooooo/xmr-stak-cpu/README.md

 If you set up the user rights properly (see above), and your system has 4-8GB of RAM (50%+ use), there is a significant chance that there simply won't be a large enough chunk of contiguous memory because Windows is fairly bad at mitigating memory fragmentation.

-If that happens, disable all auto-staring applications and run the miner after a reboot.
+If that happens, disable all auto-starting applications and run the miner after a reboot.

 **msvcp140.dll and vcruntime140.dll not available errors**